Ex NYC Ballet leader Martins convicted of impaired driving

 ARDSLEY, N.Y.
 (AP) — Former New York City Ballet leader Peter Martins has been convicted of driving while impaired in the New York City suburbs.

-The Journal News reported on Tuesday that Martins was found guilty of the violation last week in Ardsley Village Court.
+The Journal News reported Tuesday that Martins was found guilty of the violation last week in Ardsley Village Court.
 Village Justice David Rifas also convicted Martins of backing unsafely.
 He was fined $650.

 Martins was arrested on Dec.
 29 after a three-car crash.